8th Parliament of Elizabeth I

 James Morice, the MP for Colchester, wanted to introduce two bills to restrict the jurisdiction of the bishops, but the Queen was highly offended and ordered Parliament not to get involved in ecclesiastical affairs.
 Morice was put under house arrest for the duration of the Parliament.

-After a great deal of debate on the issue of raising money to deal with the threat of invasion a compromise was eventually reached on a subsidy.
+After a great deal of debate on the issue of raising money to deal with the threat of Spanish invasion a compromise was eventually reached on a subsidy.
 Two other bills were passed restricting the rights and freedoms of Catholics.
 In total 14 public and 13 private statutes received the royal assent.

 The Parliament was dissolved on 10 April 1593.